dmoa/Spruce/readme.md

 # Spruce

-Spruce is a program that lets you generate simple and concise presentations, as all presentations should be.
+Spruce is a program that lets you generate simple and concise presentations.

-## Attention: The terminal application is deprecated and will be replaced soon

 ## Installation